CS-SI/eodag/docs/api.rst

    )

 See `This <https://packaging.python.org/guides/creating-and-discovering-plugins/#using-package-metadata>`_ to better understand this concept.
-In `eodag`, the name you give to your plugin in the `setup.py` script's entry point does'nt matter.
+In `eodag`, the name you give to your plugin in the `setup.py` script's entry point does'nt matter, but we prefer it to be the same as the class name of the plugin.
 What matters is that the entry point must be a class deriving from one of the 5 plugin topics supported.
 Be particularly careful with consistency between the entry point name and the super class of you plugin class.
 Here is a list of entry point names and the plugin topic to which they map:

 * 'eodag.plugins.api'      : :class:`~eodag.plugins.apis.base.Api`
 * 'eodag.plugins.auth'     : :class:`~eodag.plugins.auth.Authentication`